 - Aid in general well-being such as increased energy, better sleep, mental acuity, and calmness

 - Inhibit prostate cancer growth

 Botanical Name: Camellia Sinensis Many types of tea are made from the leaves of the camellia shrub.
-The processing, fermentation, and oxidation of the leaves leads to different tea varieties.
-Camellia teas include black, green, oolong, Pu’er and white tea.
+The processing, fermentation, and oxidation of the leaves lead to different tea varieties.
+Camellia teas include black, green, oolong, Pu’er, and white tea.
 In TCM, tea is considered to have a bitter flavor and cool temperature.

 Recent research shows that all forms of tea:

 - Help to fight heart disease